pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

     * Active time (all abilities have a fixed, active time of 0 (instant), NO VISUAL)
     * Cooldown time (all abilities have a fixed cooldown time, VISUAL)
     * All Abilities are non-cancelable.
+    * Ability commands are cached.
+Makes users take care when they are inputting commands
+        + Could lead to some funny cheese strategies.
     * No "holding abilities.
 All abilities have instant active time.
         + (i.e. block continues by holding down confirmation key.
 For MVP, block has fixed active time.)
 - Distance system
 - No statuses.